 HSBC reports surprise pre-tax profit fall

-Banking giant HSBC saw pre-tax profits fall 4% in the first three months of 2018, as higher costs more than eroded increased revenue.
+HSBC saw pre-tax profits fall 4% in the first three months of 2018, as higher costs more than eroded increased revenue.

-The lender reported making $4.8bn (£3.5bn) compared with the $5bn posted in the the same period a year earlier - missing analysts' estimates.
+Europe's biggest bank reported making $4.8bn (£3.5bn) compared with the $5bn posted in the the same period a year earlier - missing analysts' estimates.

 But shareholders will be cheered by plans for a $2bn share buyback.